 The educational field calls our way of teaching and learning “experiential.”
 It is education in its truest form, tapping into the experience of the participants to elicit “the exchange of information.”
 We create an environment in which a group can together explore issues of bullying, drawing forth from one another a deeper understanding of how these issues affect our lives as individuals and as a society.
 The emphasis is on the real-life experiences that the facilitators and participants bring to class.
 These experiences inform the readings.
 The readings illuminate the experiences.
 The exercises open everyone to the process.

 This form of training allows you to learn new techniques, acquire information from other experienced facilitators, and ask questions.
-Facilitators are then encouraged to meet with each other, read/practice the exercises, and talk about them in an effort to master the lessons and techniques.

 MAKE A DIFFERENCE TODAY